 They use different methods to do this, but the main thing is that the dust particles get trapped in the filter material and stay there.

 The dust is 'stored' inside the filter material.
-But it is designed to do this and therefor has a large dus-holding capacity.
+But it is designed to do this and therefor particulate filters have a large dust-holding capacity.

 But, when the filters becomes 'full', the pressure drop increases and the amount of dust particles that make it past the filter also increases.